annie-kayal/project-4/README.md

     ]
     ```

-  - To access any of the above URLS, users would use `/api/fitness/URL` and the appropriate view would render.
+  - To access any of the above URLs, users would use `/api/fitness/URL` and the appropriate view would render.

 2. JWT_AUTH